 - 16.1.
-Control of Substances Hazardous to Health Regulations 1988, (COSHH).
+Control of Substances Hazardous to Health Regulations (COSHH).
 The use of hazardous substances within Reigate Grammar School is kept to an absolute minimum.
 The areas where hazardous substances are used and stored are: Art, DT, Science, Food Technology; Drama; Maintenance, Swimming Pool, Catering, Cleaning, Print Room and Grounds.
-Data sheets for chemicals used within the School are kept and maintained by the appropriate Health and Safety Representative of the relevant department.
-Instructions for the storage and safe handling of such chemicals are to be issued by the appropriate representative, who is also responsible for ensuring they are complied with. - 16.2.
+Material safety data sheets for hazardous substances used within the school are kept and maintained by the appropriate Health and Safety Representative of the relevant department or Head of Department.
+Instructions for the storage and safe handling of such hazardous substances are to be issued by the appropriate representative, who is also responsible for ensuring they are complied with. - 16.2.
 Hazardous substances can also be produced from work activities such as wood dust from machinery, silica dust from pottery, fumes from chemical experiments etc. - 16.3.
 The school has a duty to assess the use at work of hazardous substances and will take adequate steps to prevent or control exposure to these substances by staff, pupils, and other persons.
-COSHH risk assessments must be carried out using the form in Appendix COSHH. - Staff also have a duty to ensure that they use a hazardous substance in accordance with the manufacturers" instructions or safe working procedures relating to the substance, and do not expose themselves or others to risk as a result of the way in which they work.
+COSHH risk assessments must be carried out using the form in Appendix COSHH.

+Staff also have a duty to ensure that they use a hazardous substance in accordance with the manufacturers' instructions or safe working procedures relating to the substance, and do not expose themselves or others to risk because of the way in which they work.